mossmanpete/ParadigmCore/spec/validator-tx-spec.md

 The state transition applied by a `ValidatorUpdate` transaction depends on the following conditions, parameters, and state objects.

 1. Current `state.validators` object's contents
-1. Current sum of network vote power
+1. Current sum of validator vote power
 1. Current sum of validator staked balances
 1. Integer amount of staked tokens associated with the validator listing event
-1. The `ed25519` public key included with validator listing event
+1. The tendermint `ed25519` public key included with validator listing event

 `RegistryUpdate`†† events emitted from the `ValidatorRegistry` contract contain the following parameters necessary to effect state change on the OrderStream network.